Photo Source: Joe Kirkendall

 * Pray for the Holy Spirit to give the Tseku people teachable and understanding hearts.

-* Pray that a strong movement of the Holy Spirit will bring entire Tseku families into a rich experience of God’s blessing.
+* Pray for a strong movement of the Holy Spirit will bring entire Tseku families into a rich experience of God's blessing.

 * Pray for Tseku families to be drawn by the Holy Spirit to seek forgiveness, and to understand the adequacy of Christ's work on the cross.